ryanholbrook/kaggle-learn/notebooks/tutorial-1-linear-trend.md

 - Predict the daily page-views of a website with [Prophet](https://facebook.github.io/prophet/).
 - Estimate market demand for a ride-sharing company with XGBoost.
 - Discover highly-profitable customers with a Markov model.
 And,
-- Build a deep learning model with Keras and predict the weather.
+- Build a deep learning model with Keras to predict the weather.

 You'll be prepared for this micro-course if you know how to [construct a machine learning model](https://www.kaggle.com/dansbecker/your-first-machine-learning-model), [manipulate dataframes with Pandas](https://www.kaggle.com/residentmario/indexing-selecting-assigning), and [use seaborn to explore your data](https://www.kaggle.com/alexisbcook/hello-seaborn).
 You'll have a leg up if you've done some work on the [House Prices: Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) competition, but we'll review what we need as we go.